eucrypt/unmarshal-docs/gettingStarted.md

 <br/>

 ---
-**Step 2:** Once you login, an API Authentication Key is provided on the top right hand corner under ‘current plan’ section.
-This auth key allows users to access the staging environment.
+**Step 2:** Once you login, navigate to the Account tab.
+An API Authentication Key is provided in the top right corner.
+Join Unmarshal's Discord Community and enter your Discord username / nickname to unlock the key.
 Simply attach the auth key (auth_key) as a query param of API urls to access a particular endpoint.
 The API urls are provided in our docs for your reference: [console.unmarshal.io](https://console.unmarshal.io).

 <br/>